ISISComputingGroup/ibex_developers_manual/MKS_PR4000B.md

 ## IOC

 The IOC is forked from a Diamond repository, however it has been heavily modified to fit ISIS standards and working practices.
 In reality it should be treated as "our own" driver rather than as a "vendor" driver.

+It has a couple of simple aSub records for converting the string representation of a unit to it's numeric representation.
+These are to get around a limitation in EPICS that `mbbi` records can only have 16 states (20 were needed).
+These aSub records could be removed in future if future versions of EPICS support MBBI records with more states (at the time of writing, this was not a feature of EPICS 7).